 - Heather Barnett and colleagues are hosting a Scientist in Residence project in the Grow Lab inviting art and design students to interrogate and reimagine contemporary cardiovascular research.
 Hacking Hearts will take place in November 2019 involving visiting researchers from Tokyo Institute of Technology and Queen Mary’s University, London.
 4-8 November 2019.

 - Carole Collet showcased on-going Mycelium Textiles research in the Saint Etienne Design Biennale, France.
 20-03 / 20-04 2019.

 - Carole Collet and Heather Barnett exhibited as part of La Fabrique du Vivant, Pompidou Centre, France.
 20-02 / 15-04 2019.

 - Heather Barnett’s ongoing ‘collaboration’, The Physarum Experiments, working with an intelligent slime mould.

 - Heather Barnett was awarded funding from Innovate UK, Audience of the future: design foundations for The Realm: Immersive Entropy, an immersive experience exploring collective behaviour phenomena.

 - Carole Collet exhibited the complete Biolace project at the Biolace exhibition, Museum of Texture, Kortrick, Belgium.
 July 2018-March 2019.

 - Heather Barnett was selected to participate in the remote Finnish art/science residency Field Notes ‘Ecology of the Senses’, Bioart Society Finland.
 September 2018.

 Selected conferences 2018-2019

-Alive, New Design Frontiers exhibition 2013, EDF Foundation, curated by Carole Collet. thisisalive.com.
-The first international biodesign exhitbion that cirticly evaluate and situates biodesign within a sustainble context.
+- Alive, New Design Frontiers exhibition 2013, EDF Foundation, curated by Carole Collet.
+The first international biodesign exhibition that cirticly evaluate and situates biodesign within a sustainable context.